-The Platinum medal we were awarded in 2020 ranks the Group among the top 1% most socially responsible out of the 75,000 companies rated by EcoVadis.
+The Platinum medal we were awarded in 2020 ranks the Group among the top 1% most socially responsible companies out of the 75,000 rated by EcoVadis.
 In 2021, we received a score of 70 out of 100.
-This excellent score underlines the efforts our people make to support Imerys in its sustainability commitments.
-We integrate areas for improvement recommended by EcoVadis into our action plans.
-Moreover, we apply them within our own processes, as well as to our relationships with our partners so as to improve social and environmental impact throughout the value chain.
+This excellent score underlines the efforts our people make to support Imerys in our sustainability commitments.
+We integrate areas for improvement recommended by EcoVadis into our action plans and apply them within our processes and our relationships with our partners, in order to improve social and environmental impact throughout the value chain.

 EcoVadis experts analyze a company’s CSR practices in relation to the industry sector, the size and the geographic location of the company.
 Businesses are given a score out of 100 which takes into account their CSR policies, actions and results.
 The score is based on 21 environmental, social and governance (ESG) criteria, which are broken down into four main areas:

 These criteria correspond to international standards, such as ILO (International Labor Organization) conventions, the Ten Principles of the United Nations Global Compact, the GRI Standards for global sustainable development reporting and the ISO 260004 standard.

 The analysis methodology is based on management indicators and external sources of information from various stakeholders.
 An international scientific committee monitors the quality of the EcoVadis process.

 The scores obtained by Imerys reflect our continuous efforts to improve our performance in terms of social and environmental responsibility.

 Here are some examples of sustainable initiatives that have enabled us to improve our score in each of the four areas examined by EcoVadis:

 - Environment: Our targets for reducing greenhouse gas emissions have been approved by the Science Based Targets initiative (SBTi).
 We have also moved forward with the implementation of our biodiversity program as part of our act4nature commitments.